EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Consequences and decisions:*
 - The open-source libraries or software in the development are emphasized.

-### F09 - access to real-time open radar data up to 24 hours after the observations data time
+### F09 - access to real-time ORD up to 24 hours after the observations data time

-"As a data consumer, I want access to open radar data, up to 24 hours after the nominal time of the radar data is produced.
+"As a data consumer, I want access to ORD, up to 24 hours after the nominal time of the radar data is produced.
 So, I can retrieve data I might have missed due to, for example, local technical incidents."

 *Priority:*
 - primary

 *Clarifications:*
 - Data consumers might choose to archive data themselves.
-This is common amongst Members as it, for example, allows Members to run re-analysis trials based on the data reception, rather than validity, time.
+This is common among EUMETNET Members as it, for example, allows Members to run re-analysis trials based on the data reception, rather than validity time.
-- it is not impossible to overwrite the archive e.g. with new processed data.
-DWD may send data twice to 24 cache, but this should just overwrite the old data
+- It should be possible to overwrite the archive e.g. with new processed data.
+DWD may send data twice to 24 - hour cache, but new data should just overwrite the old data

 *Acceptance criteria:*
+- NA

 *Consequences and decisions:*

-### F10 - access to the first iteration as well as corrected observations data

-"As a data consumer of file-based Open Radar Data, I want access to the first iteration of the observations data, as well as to late or subsequently corrected observations.
-So, I am able to handle all data."
+- The real-time OPERA composite (D01) and volume radar data (D02) should have the 24-cache to retrieve the data, after this the user can fetch it from the archive
+- ORD will not offer 24- hour cache service for the national products (OD3), this is dependent on the national resources.

+### F10 - ORD must perform its data provider role within FEMDI when a data producer exposes data in an approved format

+"Given a data producer/OPERA exposes data in an approved format, when new data are received by ORD, then ORD supply must perform its data provider role within FEMDI."

 *Priority:*
-- secondary

-*Clarifications:*
- - data and corrected data are in the same file, and these are overwritten in the case of resending the data.

-*Acceptance criteria:*

-*Consequences and decisions:*

-### F11 - Open Radar Data must perform its data provider role within FEMDI when a data producer exposes data in an approved format

-"Given a data producer/OPERA exposes data in an approved format, when new data are received by Open Radar Data, then Open Radar Data must perform its data provider roll within FEMDI."

-*Priority:*
 - primary

 *Clarifications:*
-- No data from NMS is transfered.
+- For national products (OD3) no data is transfered from NMS.
 Only notification and a link/URL to localy stored data or S3 bucket at EWC (NMS's own tendancy)
-- ODIM HDF is used for all data mandataory data.
-- For archive of single site radar data both HDF5 and BUFR will be handled
-- Pilot for national composites and files used by GeoWeb could devide from this requirement

 *Acceptance criteria:*
+- The required formats are documented.

 *Consequences and decisions:*
+- ODIM HDF format is used for all mandatory data, and cloud-optmized GeoTiffs for the products
+- For archive of single site radar data both HDF5 and BUFR will be handled
+- Pilot for national products (OD3) used by GeoWeb could devide from this requirement (TBD)

-### F12 - reject corrupt data and record the event
+### F11 - reject corrupt data and record the event

 "Given a data producer exposes data to Open Radar Data, when the metadata and/or data is found to be corrupt.
 Then OPERA Open Radar Data should reject the data and record the event."